karmadude/india60/README.md

-# india60
+# India60
-Collection of data from India
+Collection of data from India.

 ### Installing